Why We Became a Certified Organic Company

 There are many ingredients, like cocoa butter, that are used in both the food and the cosmetic industry, so organic cocoa butter is readily available.
 But since some "cosmetic" ingredients, like illipe and kokum butters, are not used in food, there has been little demand for these raw materials to become certified organic.

-We purchase all of our ingredients from reputable suppliers who routinely test their raw material to ensure purity.
+We purchase all of our ingredients from reputable suppliers who routinely test their raw materials to ensure purity.